whereisyusuf/aks-with-ingress-and-appg/README.md

-# Aks-with-ingress-and-appg
+# Securing Aks with WAF
-Sample that uses Azure Kubernetes Service (AKS) with an Application Gateway as a WAF and a NGinx ingress controller
+While an Ingress service can offer load balancing and OWASP capabilities, it is essential to secure your AKS cluster from the outside by way of adding a WAF.
+Options for WAF on Azure are using Application Gateway or any custom 3rd Party WAF on top of Azure IaaS.
+Given below is a sample that uses Azure Kubernetes Service (AKS) with an Application Gateway as a WAF and a NGinx ingress controller

+The solution is depicted in the diagram below

 This sample builds on the resources created in the workshop [https://aksworkshop.io/].
 Please refer to this for applicaiton related files and source code.